 Entitlement to participate

-9. At the invitation of the Committee, a Party in respect of which a submission is madeis, or which makes a submission shall be entitled to attend the Committee’s session and present to the Committee information and opinions on that submission, but shall not take part in the consideration of the matter, including the preparation and adoption of any report or of findings and recommendations of the Committee. ,The Committee shall decide on the content of any report or findings and recommendations by consensus, send a copy of the draft to the Parties concerned, and shall take into account any representations from such Parties in the finalization of the report (see also operating rule 11, para.
+9. At the invitation of the Committee, a Party in respect of which a submission is made or a Committee initiative is opened, or which makes a submission shall be entitled to attend the Committee’s session and present to the Committee information and opinions on that matter, but shall not take part in its consideration, including the preparation and adoption of any report or of findings and recommendations of the Committee.
+The Committee may also invite other concerned Parties to attend its sessions in order to present information and opinions,as appropriate.
+The Committee shall send the draft findings and recommendations to the Parties concerned, and shall take into account any representations from such Parties in their finalization (see also operating rule 11, para.
 2).

+10. The following rules apply to the participation of the members of the Committee:

+(a) Each member should, with respect to any matter that is under consideration by the Committee, avoid direct or indirect conflict of interest.
+Where a member finds himself or herself faced with a direct or indirect conflict of interest, that member should bring the conflict of interest to the attention of the Committee before consideration of that particular matter.
+The concerned member should not participate in the elaboration and adoption of any part of a report or findings and recommendations of the Committee in relation to that matter.

-10. .(see also operating rule 5 para.1).A member of the Committee that represents a Party in respect of which a submission is made or which makes a submission shall not participate in, or be present during, the consideration by the Committee of that submission or the follow–up to the related decision by the Meeting of the Parties, including the preparation and adoption of any part of a report or findings and recommendation of the Committee relating to that submission (see also operating rule 17 para.
-2).
+(b) A member who represents a Party in respect of which a submission is made, or which makes a submission, should not participate in the consideration by the Committee of that submission or the follow-up to a related decision by the Meeting of the Parties, and should not participate in, or be present during, the preparation and adoption of any part of a report or findings and recommendations of the Committee that relates to that submission.
+This subparagraph should be applied, mutatis mutandis, in the case of a Committee initiative (see also operating rule 5 para.1).

 Committee reports to the Meeting of the Parties

 11. The Committee shall report on its activities at each meeting of the Parties through the secretariat and make such recommendations as it considers appropriate, taking into account the circumstances of the matter, regarding compliance with the Convention.
 Each report shall be finalized by the Committee not later than ten weeks in advance of the session of the Meeting of the Parties at which it is to be considered.
-Every effort shall be made to adopt the report by consensus.
-Where this is not possible the report shall reflect the views of all the Committee members.
 Committee reports shall be available to the public.

 Competence of Committee members

-12. If as a result of the operation of paragraph 10 the size of the Committee is reduced to five members or less, the Committee shall forthwith refer the matter in question to the Meeting of the Parties.
+12. If, as a result of the operation of paragraph 10, the size of the Committee is reduced to fewer than four members, the Committee shall forthwith refer the matter in question to the Meeting of the Parties.

 Consideration by the Meeting of the Parties

 13. The Meeting of the Parties may, upon consideration of a report and any recommendations of the Committee, decide upon appropriate general measures to bring about compliance with the Convention and measures to assist an individual Party’s compliance.
 The Parties shall make every effort to reach a decision by consensus.
 If all efforts at consensus have been exhausted, and no agreement reached, the decision shall, as a last resort, be adopted by a three-fourths majority vote of the Parties present and voting at the meeting.